mrtnRitter/OptAllLayers/README.md

   C:\Program Files\Adobe\Adobe After Effects CC **YOUR CURRENT VERSION**\Support Files\Scripts\ScriptUI Panels

 Please allow scripts to write files in AFX-Settings to store your settings.

-Note:

-It can happen that the plugin seems to not response anymore on very, very large projects with a very huge amount of layers.
-Don't get nervous or impatient!
-The plugin is doing it's job, it's just the UI that hangs.
-Lean back and give it a couple of minutes.

 Changelog: